seishun/node-steam-trade/README.md

 Refresh your web session (`webLogOn` in node-steam), call `setCookie` with the new cookies, then resume polling by reopening the trade (just call `trade.open(trade.tradePartnerSteamID)` and the existing trade will continue).

 ## 'end'
-* 'complete', 'canceled' (by you), 'cancelled' (by them), 'timeout' or 'failed'
+* 'complete', 'empty' (no items on either side), 'cancelled', 'timeout' or 'failed'
 * in case of 'complete', a `getItems` function

 Trade is closed.
-If you want to get the list of received items, call `getItems` with a function that will be called with an array of items.
+If you want to get the list of received items, call `getItems` with a callback.
+The first argument to the callback will be an array of items in case of success, otherwise a falsy value.
+Failure suggests that your cookie has expired (see ['error' event](#error)).

 ```js
 trade.on('end', function(status, getItems) {